zilliztech/akcio/src/data_loader/README.md

 If you want to use third-party loaders, you can add your `source_type`, and define your custom load function.

-#### Using Langchain Loader
+#### Using LangChain Loader

-For example, if you want to load arxiv, you can use [Langchain Arxiv Loader](https://python.langchain.com/en/latest/modules/indexes/document_loaders/examples/arxiv.html).
+For example, if you want to load arxiv, you can use [LangChain Arxiv Loader](https://python.langchain.com/en/latest/modules/indexes/document_loaders/examples/arxiv.html).
 ```python
 from langchain.text_splitter import TextSplitter, RecursiveCharacterTextSplitter
 from .config import dataloader_config